barisgul/Selenium-Automation-With-Cucumber-and-Maven/README.md

 # Running
 In above framework there are two simple scenarios for login and adding a record to 'http://cafetownsend-angular-rails.herokuapp.com/'
-## Consider the following user story:
-As a client I want to add ,delete and update employees to list or from list.
-In framework i write 2 scenarios for login and adding an employee.
 ### • For execute the test scenarios follow the steps below
 Requirements:
 - Java 1.8 or higher